jorycz/macOS-setup/README.md

 * Keyboard > Keyboard Shortcuts...
   * Mission Control
     * Show Notification Center : Control + Space
+    * Disable All shortcuts for switching to Spaces by numbers
+    * Set Control + 1 to move to left Space (Desktop)
+    * Set Control + 2 to move to right Space (Desktop)
   * App Shortcuts
     * All Applications (Terminal mainly)
       * Zoom : Control + Option + Z